vineeshbellapukonda2000/Generative-AI-roadmap/level_02_rag_and_embeddings/project_n_movie_recommender/README.md

-# Project N — GenAI Movie & Show Recommender (Phase 1)
+# Project N — GenAI Movie & Show Recommender

 RAG-powered semantic recommender that suggests movies/shows by mood, theme, or example titles, with explainability and Netflix-style enhancements.